MRX8024/motors-sync/wiki/EN.md

 The graph's table displays model names, coefficients, and RMSE (Root Mean Square Error) from the measured points, sorted in ascending order.
-If you are unsure whether the algorithm worked correctly in your case, open an issue and attach the graph.
+If you are unsure whether the algorithm worked correctly in your case, for example, function lines do not repeat your data well (dots) - open issue and attach a graph with other data.

 For `corexy` kinematics, the model is saves to both axes by default.
 For other kinematics, choose one of the following methods: